Superradiant detection of microscopic optical dipolar interactions: Experimental details

-First, we use in situ and time-of-flight (TOF) absorption images to pre-characterize the atomic density distribution $\rho({\bf r})$ for the first instance of the $j=1,...,N_{\rm rep}$ spin-wave measurements.
-Specifically, we time the imaging pulse at $t_{\rm probe}=t_1+t_{\rm tof}$, typically with $t_{\rm tof}$ from 0 up to $500~\mu$s, for absorption imaging along the $x$ direction with $20~\mu$s exposure time (Fig~\ref{fig:Img}(b)).
-By fitting the absorption images with Gaussian distributions, the TOF image data allow us to extract temperature of the gas $T_{0,y}$ and $T_{0,z}$ and to estimate the absolute width $\sigma_{y}$ and $\sigma_{z}$ of the in situ sample.
-We further take an auxiliary absorption image along $z$ to obtain the ratio $\sigma_{x}/\sigma_{y}$ (Fig.~\ref{fig:Img}(a)), which is kept close to unity by maintaining a relatively weak dimple trap confinement.
+We take auxiliary absorption images along $z$ to obtain the $\sigma_{x}/\sigma_{y}$ ratio (Fig.~\ref{fig:Img}(a)), kept close to unity by maintaining a relatively weak dimple trap confinement.
 To minimize image aberration errors, we use out-of-focus diffractive images to estimate the ratio.
-Finally, by assuming $T_{0,x}=T_{0,y}$, we can estimate the parameters $\sigma_{x,y,z}(t_1)$, as well as the associated $\overline{\rm OD}(\hat {\bf k}_s)$ and $\rho_0$ for the first spin-wave measurement.